Logging in U-Boot¶

 Sometimes it is useful to turn on logging just in one file.
 You can use this

 to enable building in of all logging statements in a single file.
-Put it at the top of the file, before any #includes.
+Put it at the top of the file, before any #includes and any message in the file will be written, regardless of the value of CONFIG_LOG_DEFAULT_LEVEL.

-With logging enabled, debug() statements are interpreted as logging output with a level of LOGL_DEBUG and a category of LOGC_NONE.
+With logging enabled, debug() statements are interpreted as logging output with a level of LOGL_DEBUG and a category of LOG_CATEGORY.

 The main logging function is: